Customized Training on Multilateral Diplomacy and International Affairs Management

-UNITAR’s customized training activities on multilateral diplomacy and international affairs can be implemented face-to-face in Geneva or in the beneficiary’s country, as well as online as e-Learning programmes.
-The course content can be designed and prepared according to partners’ needs however the following information applies to all the training activities.
-If you need more information, please contact Ms. Emily Fraser, firstname.lastname@example.org.
+UNITAR’s customized training activities on multilateral diplomacy and international affairs can be implemented face-to-face in Geneva, in the beneficiary’s country or in another city relevant for the course, as well as online as e-Learning programmes.
+For more information, please contact Mr. Rabih El-Haddad email@example.com.

 UNITAR’s customized training activities in multilateral diplomacy and international affairs target:

 - Junior to senior level diplomats, and other government officials or experts acting as representatives to their governments at the United Nations or at international conferences

 - Government officers from specialized Ministries working on international issues (environment, security, trade etc.), university professors, academics, lawyers and staff of non-governmental organizations (NGOs)

 To optimize training, groups for face-to-face activities are usually limited to 25 participants, groups for e-Learning courses to 60 participants.

 Recent activities include: